Welfare

 • Work well-being.
 In this case we are referring to the possibility of exploiting one's talents and abilities in favor of society, without said activity (work) becoming a source of unnecessary suffering, physical and emotional damage, or becoming a harmful activity. for the rest of our lives.
 Labor welfare is contemplated in labor laws and is traditionally a cause of concern for unions and guilds, as well as the State.

-You may be interested: Adaptation
+You may be interested: Goal

 welfare state